BBischof/mindAgents/README.md

   - rich: For beautiful terminal output
   - pandas: For data handling in simulator
   - tqdm: For progress bars

-## API Keys

-Set up your API keys in `~/.config/llm_keys/config.json` for the LLM providers you plan to use (OpenAI, Anthropic, Google).

 ## License